 Socio-economic characteristics

-From the results gotten from the field, a majority of respondents (n=104) were males while female respondents made up a minority (n=46).
+Results obtained revealed that, majority of respondents were male (69.3%), while females constituted the minority (31.7%).
 This study shows that farming activities are male-dominated.
-The majority of large maize farms are own by the males in the park while woman own large or many groundnut farms.
+The majority of large maize farms are owned by males in the park, while women own large or many groundnut farms.
 In the general sense, male farmers dominate females in the park.
-This observation is in consonance with Adebowale et al. (2021), who had similar findings in agrarian communities around Old Oyo National Park and Yaduma, et al,( 2024) who assessed wild-animal crop raiding and its influence on wildlife conservation around kainji lake national park, Nigeria.
+This observation aligns with the findings of Adebowale et al. (2021), who reported similar results in agrarian communities around Old Oyo National Park, and Yaduma et al. (2024), who assessed wild animal crop raiding and its impact on wildlife conservation around Kainji Lake National Park, Nigeria.
 This result can be justified by the assertion of Twyman et al. (2015) that farming activities are dominated mainly by men due to the need to provide food for the family.
-The male population around the park due to their polygamous nature needs to feed their large family sizes, thus this can only be achieved through increased number of farms and large farm sizes
+The male population around the park due to their polygamous nature, needs to feed their large family sizes, thus this can only be achieved through an increased number of farms and large farm sizes.

 Crop raiding wildlife in and around the park

-The Kimbi-Fungom National Park is an ecosystem that host both subsistence and commercial farming.
-Crops such as maize, groundnuts, beans, soya-bean, cassava, sweet potatoes, coco-yams, plantain, banana are usually raided by wildlife at different stages of the life time: from sowing through germination, flowering and maturity.
+The Kimbi-Fungom National Park is an ecosystem that hosts both subsistence and commercial farming.
+Crops such as maize, groundnuts, beans, soya-bean, cassava, sweet potatoes, cocoyams, plantain, banana are usually raided by wildlife at different stages of the life cycle: from sowing through germination, flowering and maturity.
 Among the different crops in the area, maize and groundnut have suffered great losses since these two crops are the dominant crops cultivated by all farmers in the park.
-These findings are in line with those of Mwakatobe, et al. (2014) who noted that economic loss incurred by the household residing near the protected area from crop damage by wild animals was significant.
-Other researchers also observed that crop raider has high desire for maize because it has a greater affinity for maize due to its high protein content (Sukumar, 1989; Sonam, 2019).
+These findings are in line with those of Mwakatobe, et al. (2014), who noted that the economic loss incurred by the household residing near the protected area from crop damage by wild animals was significant.
+Other researchers also observed that crop raider has a high desire for maize because it has a greater affinity for maize due to its high protein content (Sukumar, 1989; Sonam, 2019).

-The magnitude of raid at each stage was a function of the species of wildlife that raid the crop at that stage.
+The magnitude of the raid at each stage was a function of the species of wildlife that raid the crop at that stage.
 It was realized in the park that most of the crops are raided at maturity.
-While rodents were noted to cause more damaged at sowing, primates were noted to cause more damage at maturity, bringing more loss, food insecurity to the local population.
-The damage caused by primate raid at maturity is outstanding because the losses incurred cannot be replaced.
-Primates especially baboon can cause a lot of damage to crops whenever a farm is raided without any human intervention.
+While rodents were noted to cause more damage at sowing, primates were noted to cause more damage at maturity, bringing more loss, food insecurity to the local population.
+The damage caused by a primate raid at maturity is outstanding because the losses incurred cannot be replaced.
+Primates, especially baboons, can cause a lot of damage to crops whenever a farm is raided without any human intervention.
 Baboons are found throughout the different vegetation types where farming activities are carried out.
-Although they do not really frequent the farms, but their one time raid is sufficient to have a story.
-This is stem from the fact that despite their aggressive method of feeding in farm products, they are also very numerous in the park, than any other primate species.
-This study is similar to those of Hill (2000) who found baboons to raid crop more often than any other species and were responsible for 70% of all crop damage events.
+Although they do not frequent the farms, their one-time raid is sufficient to have a story.
+This stems from the fact that despite their aggressive method of feeding on farm products, they are also very numerous in the park than any other primate species.
+This study is similar to that of Hill (2000), who found baboons to raid crops more often than any other species and were responsible for 70% of all crop damage events.
 Within the primate order, almost all families have been identified as crop raiders (Lee & Priston 2005), but Cercopithecidae (baboons, macaques and to a lesser extent colobines) top the list of the crop raiding culprits (Nijman & Nekaris 2010).
 Within this family, Papio (baboons) are among the most frequently cited primate crop raiding species (Hill 2000).